Double empathy problem: Triple empathy problem

 Autistic individuals are more likely to face significant health disparities, including a higher prevalence of co-occurring health conditions and a lower life expectancy compared to their neurotypical peers, and thus are more likely to use emergency services.
 Despite increased awareness of these health inequities, many autistic people encounter substantial barriers when accessing healthcare services.
 Shaw et al. (2023) conducted a qualitative study involving 1,248 autistic adults to investigate these challenges, revealing a complex interplay of factors that contribute to adverse health outcomes.
 Key themes emerged from the participants' experiences, such as early barriers to care, communication mismatches, feelings of doubt from both patients and healthcare providers, a sense of helplessness and fear in navigating the system, and a tendency toward healthcare avoidance – each contributing to significant health risks.

 Shaw et al. (2023) constructed a model illustrating a chronological journey that outlines how barriers to healthcare access can lead to detrimental health outcomes for autistic individuals.
 Their work emphasizes the necessity of amplifying autistic voices in discussions about healthcare and highlights the relevance of the double empathy problem within medical contexts, thereby proposing the concept of a "triple empathy problem".
+The triple empathy problem situates the double empathy problem into a medical context.
+Several participants in the study additionally indicated struggles with a lack of predictability, environmental and sensory challenges, and diagnostic overshadowing as reasons for healthcare avoidance.

 This expanded framework, further elaborated by Josefson (2024), encompasses: